swat-ds/collaborative-jekyll/_posts/2017-07-11-adding-google-docs-to-post.md

 googleDoc_id: 1xgOrIaWZYy_B_wpj_alKsMBMqDbPW2iwDjr4jKRHp80
 ---

-As you can see above, we can add a editable google doc.
+As you can see above, we can add google doc.
+Will make editable during workshop